msfrms/MediaKit/README.md

 # Welcome to MediaKit

 *Build your MediaKit-based player, without constraints.
 Designed for modularity and ease-of-use.
-We were Inspired by the SwiftUI design and want to make player development no more complex than UI develop.*
+MediaKit inspired by вeclarative approach in SwiftUI and want to make player development no more complex than UI develop.*

 # Why MediaKit?